Writing successful space ads is harder than you think.

 Yet it’s nothing new.
 Think celebrity endorsements (Nike and Michael Jordan)…crowd popularity (McDonald’s “Over 1 Million Served” sign)…user success stories (I lost 30 pounds in just 5 weeks!)…approval from credible experts (Dr Oz and light therapy)…and more.

-While few small business owners have access to professional athletes or TV celebrities, customer testimonials can be just as powerful.
+While a few small business owners have access to professional athletes or TV celebrities, customer testimonials can be just as powerful.
 Our lending institution above could have easily wrapped up their ad by including a strong testimonial from a satisfied customer, something like this…

 “I had reservations about qualifying for a business loan.
 But after just 15 minutes with Chris, I walked out with $15,000 more than what I’d originally requested.
 Now, I can remodel my storefront…expand my product line…AND hire additional help to make it all happen.
 So grateful!” — Carlos Sandinino, Brantwood, WI